Google launches Enterprise Dialogflow chatbot platform out of beta

 Customers can use the resulting capabilities to build skills for virtual assistants, including the Google Assistant, Alexa, and Cortana.

-These sorts of intelligent services are an important part of cloud services’ value propositions to customers since they’ll allow companies to build intelligent systems that would have been otherwise inaccessible.
+These sorts of intelligent services are an important part of the value proposition of cloud services since they’ll allow companies to build intelligent systems that would have been otherwise inaccessible.
 Google is competing with other tech giants in this arena, including Microsoft and Amazon Web Services, which have a stronger hold on the enterprise cloud market.

 Dialogflow and capabilities like it could be critical to getting companies onto Google Cloud, which then allows the company to upsell other services.